YahnisElsts/plugin-update-checker/README.md

 Getting Started
 ---------------

 *Note:* In each of the below examples, part of the instructions are to create an instance of the update checker class.
 It's recommended to do this either during the `plugins_loaded` action or outside of any hooks.
-If you do it only during an `admin_*` action, then updates will not be visible to a wide variety of WordPress maanagement tools; they will only be visible to logged-in users on dashboard pages.
+If you do it only during an `admin_*` action, then updates will not be visible to a wide variety of WordPress management tools; they will only be visible to logged-in users on dashboard pages.

 ### Self-hosted Plugins and Themes